apnadkarni/blt/man/listview.rst

 ITEM LAYOUT
 -----------

-A listview is a widget that displays a collection of items arranged in row, columns or tiled.
-There exist several different types of items (specified by the item's **-layout** option), each with different properties.
-Items of different types may be combined in a single list.
-List items are not distinct widgets; the entire *listview* is one widget.
+A listview is a widget that displays a collection of items arranged in rows or columns.
+There exist several different types of layout modes (specified by the item's **-layout** option), each with different properties.

 A listview widget as the following layout modes:

-  **column**
+  **columns**
     Items are positioned in a column-by-column layout.
 The number of rows is determined from the height of the *listview* window.
 Vertical scrolling has no effect.

+  **icons**
+    Items are positioned in a row-by-row layout.
+The **-bigicon** image is used instead of the **-icon** image as the item's icon.
+Horizontal scrolling has no effect.
+The width of the item is determined from the icon and the text unless overriden by the **-maxwidth** option.

   **row**
     Items are positioned in a single row layout.
 Horizontal scrolling has no effect.

-  **icons**
+  **rows**
     Items are positioned in a row-by-row layout.
-The **-bigicon** image is used instead of the **-icon** image as the item's icon.
+The number of rows is determined from the width of the *listview* window.
 Horizontal scrolling has no effect.
-The width of the item is determined from the icon and the text unless overriden by the **-maxwidth** option.

 REFERENCING LIST ITEMS
 ----------------------